-You can also implement a Content Security Policy (CSP) which is an added security layer that prevents certain types of attacks such as Cross Site Scripting (XXS) and data injection.
+You can also implement a Content Security Policy (CSP) which is an added security layer that prevents certain types of attacks such as Cross-Site Scripting (XXS) and data injection.

-Using signed cookies is a good option when you want to restrict the access to your content without changing its URL.
+Using signed cookies is a good option when you want to restrict access to your content without changing its URL.

-Google recommends the use of HTTPS SSL certificate as it keeps your user’s data safe and secure.
+Google recommends the use of an HTTPS SSL certificate as it keeps your user’s data safe and secure.
 Modern browsers alert users if the website or web app they use isn’t currently using a secure SSL connection – so for modern apps, it is a de-facto standard to force SSL for any request they serve.

 Use a VPN Layer.

 VPN, as defined by its name, allows building a secure network using public internet lines – which provides the possibility of e.g. granting access to certain services, pages, or other components of the app only from hardware that provides a valid public key.
 The initial setup can be a little bit complicated but the improved security is worth it for most cases.